What Does a Successful E-Commerce Merchandising Strategy Look Like?

 And even though it’s still difficult to pinpoint the exact time when merchandising began, all of these different iterations of commerce played a significant role in shaping its global history, fostering its economic development, and promoting its cross-cultural interaction and understanding.

 E-commerce merchandising is no different.
-Like its historical predecessors, it's a sophisticated process that blends science and art, combining creative elements with data-driven decision-making to create relevant, personalized shopping experiences.
+Like its historical predecessor, it's a sophisticated process that blends science and art, combining creative elements with data-driven decision-making to create relevant, personalized shopping experiences.

 Yet, if you're looking to scale your business, your merchandisers can’t do this alone — they'll need the right technology.
 Before we get into what to look for in an e-commerce merchandising tool, let’s explore the topic of e-commerce merchandising, its similarities and differences from traditional merchandising, and the hottest trends surrounding it today.

-As the digital landscape continues to evolve, your brand must leverage an effective e-commerce merchandising strategy, using a combination of data-driven insights, personalization, and artificial intelligence (AI).
+As the digital landscape continues to evolve, your brand must leverage an effective e-commerce merchandising strategy, using a combination of data-driven insights, personalization, and artificial intelligence (AI) that goes beyond your brick-and-mortar store.
 By optimizing and refining your e-commerce merchandising efforts, your brand will ensure its short- and long-term success.
 A well-merchandised online store improves brand perception and offers a competitive advantage in the crowded commerce space.

 How Is E-Commerce Different From Traditional Merchandising?